garrisongys/SplitFed/README.md

 # Generalized SplitFed learning, which takes advantage of both federated learning and split learning
-This is for releasing the source code of our work "Design and Evaluation of Federated Learning, SplitLearning and SplitFed for Internet of Things".
+This is for releasing the source code of our work "Design and Evaluation of Federated Learning, Split Learning and SplitFed for Internet of Things".

 If you find it is useful and used for publication.
 Please kindly cite our work as: